Factory Acts: Graham's Factory Education Bill (1843)

 The Whigs were defeated in the 1841 general election, and Sir Robert Peel formed a Conservative government.
 Ashley let it be known that he had declined office under Peel because Peel would not commit himself not to oppose a ten-hour bill; Ashley therefore wished to retain freedom of action on factory issues.
 In February 1842, Peel indicated definite opposition to a ten-hour bill, and Sir James Graham, Peel's Home Secretary, declared his intention to proceed with a bill prepared by Fox Maule, but with some alterations.
 In response to the findings of his royal commission, Ashley saw through Parliament the Mines and Collieries Act 1842, banning the employment of women and children underground; the measure was welcomed by both front benches, with Graham assuring Ashley "that her Majesty's Government would render him every assistance in carrying on the measure".
 In July, it was announced that the government did not intend any modification to the Factory Act in that session.

-The education issue and Graham's bill
+Education issue and Graham's bill

 The royal commission had investigated not only the working hours and conditions of the children, but also their moral state.
 It had found much of concern in their habits and language, but the greatest concern was that "the means of secular and religious instruction... are so grievously defective, that, in all the districts, great numbers of Children and Young Persons are growing up without any religious, moral, or intellectual training; nothing being done to form them to habits of order, sobriety, honesty, and forethought, or even to restrain them from vice and crime."
 (Note: A member of the Commission separately suggested, in his capacity as Factory Inspector, that the Plug Plot Riots and other Chartist disturbances in Ashton-under-Lyne could have been averted had more attention been paid in the past to the education of the humbler classes of the district by their superiors).
 It is unclear how far this political aspect drove the education initiative.
 For the record, the Chartist Northern Star supported Graham's education clauses; education and intellectual culture were the means "by which the working man comes to know something of the framework of society, and to understand what his rights are, as a first step towards the assertion of them") In 1843, Ashley initiated a debate on "the best means of diffusing the benefits and blessings of a moral and religious education among the working classes..."